tejada7/Java-Certification/OCP_Java11.md

 * `Collections.unmodifiableList()` creates an unmodifiable view of a list and does not protect the underlying list from being modified.
 Besides, this method allows null elements.

+> [!NOTE]
+> ℹ️ If the original list is updated, its change will be reflected in the view

 ### Streams
-> With streams, the data isn't generated up front.
-It is created when needed.
-This is an example of lazy evaluation, which delays execution until necessary.
+> With streams, data isn't generated up front.
+It gets executed only when needed.

+>This is an example of lazy evaluation, which delays execution until necessary.
 #### Stream pipeline's parts
 * Source
 * Intermediate operations